lsablica/watson/cran-comments.md

 The two authors of the GNU GSL code were extended by a "cph" mark and comment that this only applies to the one file hyper3.cpp.
 Solution was motivated by article https://rmflight.github.io/post/licensing-r-packages-that-include-others-code/

 The original code is under the same licence as the package (GPL-3).

+## Fixed previous comments

+Slash has been added to the URL in DESCRIPTION to follow the moved path.

+The name of the package has been removed from the start of the Description field.
+It starts now with "This package offers ...".